Neutron

 Final systems checks before first launch.

-Neutron will take to the skies, ushering in a new era of U.S. space access.
+Neutron will take to the skies, ushering in a new era of space access.

 Where we're building,